Diachasmimorpha

 Behavior

 Females locate using complex sensorial mechanisms responding to physical and chemical stimuli.
-For D. longicaudata, host-seeking involves of in rotting fruit, with attraction enhanced by fungal fermentation products and chemical compounds from larvae and fruit cues. has been observed as an adaptive strategy under specific conditions, with moderate levels resulting in female-biased sex ratios.
+For D. longicaudata, host-seeking involves detection of fly larvae in rotting fruit, with attraction enhanced by fungal fermentation products and chemical compounds from larvae and fruit cues. has been observed as an adaptive strategy under specific conditions, with moderate levels resulting in female-biased sex ratios.

 Ecological Role